 b) The second difference is Adelard I merges proposition 35 and 36 which he numbers 34.

 As a result of these differences, Adelard I has 35 propositions in Book II, while Heath's Euclid has 37.
 There has been a suggestion that Preposition 12 was inserted by Heron.
 This comes from a remark one can find in Gerard Cremona's translation of the commentary of Al-Nayrizi.
 Al-Nyrizi says in what we would call Proposition 12, but he calls "The Eleventh Figure of the Third Treatise" because he merges 11 and 12 together, that "Heron said: Lo, in this figure the mathematician fixed the two circles...".
-Maybe Adelard didn't add the proposition to his translation because he thought it didn't belong and Al-Nyrizi didn't pull it out as a separate preposition.
+Maybe Adelard didn't add the proposition to his translation because he thought it didn't belong, and Al-Nyrizi didn't pull it out as a separate proposition.
 John Casey, in his 1885 edition of Euclid (p120), actually says that Prop XI and XII can be combined into one general proposition.

 References: